 This varies by state.
 Some states will send it to the vehicle owner while other states will send it to the lienholder.
 Some states have paperless titles and they are maintained electronically at the state’s Department of Motor Vehicles (DMV).
 Check with your states DMV to confirm how they manage auto titles.

 Title fees vary by state.
 Please contact your state’s Department of Motor Vehicles to learn more about the costs.

 Each state has different procedures to replace titles.
 Contact your state’s Department of Motor Vehicles if you need to replace a lost title.

 A lien release is a document that shows that the lienholder’s security interest in the vehicle has been released.
-When you receive a lien release from us, you can take it to your state’s Department of Motor Vehicles or appropriate state agency and they can remove the lien from your title.
+You can provide the lien release to your state motor vehicle titling agency to obtain a lien-free title to your vehicle.